Mobsya/thymio-vpl-tutorial/readmes/en/readme.txt

 Aseba, see: https://aseba.wikidot.com/.

-There are four directories in this archive:
+There are four directories in this archive: docs          Text of the tutorial programs      Programs for the tutorial answers       Answers to the questions in the tutorial ref-card14    Reference cards
-docs:
-  vpl.pdf:                  Tutorial
-  vpl-parsons.pdf           Parsons puzzles
-programs:                   VPL programs for the tutorial
-answers:
-  vpl-answers.pdf:          Answers to the questions
-  programs:                 VPL programs for the answers
-ref-card:
-  vpl-ref-card.pdf:         Single A4 page reference card
-  vpl-folding-ref-card.pdf: Folding reference card